JamieRees452/linear_stability_solver/README.md

 * Pathlib
   - Files are specific to Unix.
 We should use pathlib so that the file structures also agree with Windows and Mac.

+## Citations

+* Proehl, Jeffrey A. "Linear stability of equatorial zonal flows."
+Journal of physical oceanography 26.4 (1996): 601-621.
+* Proehl, Jeffrey A. "The role of meridional flow asymmetry in the dynamics of tropical instability."
+Journal of Geophysical Research: Oceans 103.C11 (1998): 24597-24618.